-Next, print out the updated current CPU utilization value: [>>In the Host window] cat cpuacct.usage
+Next, print out the updated current CPU utilization value:

+[>>In the Host window]

+cat cpu.stat

 QUESTION 2.
 After running the test, what is the value of the CPU counter now?
+Report 'usage\usec'.
+This is microseconds.

 QUESTION 3.
-What is the difference in CPU time in seconds that transpired for running the test? (subtract cputime2 - cputime1)
+What is the difference in CPU time in microseconds that transpired for running the test? (subtract cputime2 - cputime1)